 Conferences/Banqueting (30/55); secretarial services; free broadband wifi.
 Rooms 15 (all en-suite & no smoking, 2 family, 1 single); B&B £70-95 per room; single £55; children welcome (under 3s free in parents room, cot available, £10 charge).
 Dogs permitted (staying in bedroom).

-Good food has always been at the heart of the Salty Dog experience.
-With an emphasis on fine cooking rather than fine dining, the dining experience is very relaxed, and the creative menus offered throughout the day promise treats with every mouthful.
+Good food and drink has always been at the heart of the Salty Dog offering, and the dining experience is very relaxed.

 There's a welcome focus on local and seasonal foods, with many producers named on dishes and details of some suppliers given on the main menu.
 Attention to detail is evident from the outset, when homemade breads are served with flavoursome Abernethy hand churned butter, dulse butter and the excellent Broighter Gold rapeseed oil from Limavady, Co Derry.

-Thoughtfully devised vegetarian options are listed separately; all are available as starters or main courses - and you don't have to be vegetarian to be tempted by gorgeous dishes like twice baked Young Buck blue cheese soufflé with toasted hazelnut crumble and beurre noisette cream, or a butternut squash and pumpkin seed tart with rocket salad and sage dressing.
+Thoughtfully devised vegetarian options are listed separately; all are available as starters or main courses - and you don't have to be vegetarian to be tempted by these imaginative dishes.

 There’s a full bar as well as a comprehensive drinks list, including a range of craft beers, both Irish and international.
 A nice feature is a Cocktail of the Month (the Salty Dog cocktail, perhaps: Plymouth gin, fresh grapefruit, a pinch of salt & lemon) and a Cask Ale of the Month, which could be local - Belfast Pale Ale, for example - or from further afield.
-Not very much information on wines (vintages or tasting notes) but they are well chosen and fairly priced, with plenty available by the glass.
+Wines are well chosen and fairly priced, with plenty available by the glass.